nostra13/Android-Universal-Image-Loader/README.md

  **NOTE:** UnlimitedDiscCache is 30%-faster than other limited disc cache implementations.

-7. To display bitmap (DisplayImageOptions.Builder.displayer(...)) you can use already prepared implementations:
+7. To display bitmap (`DisplayImageOptions.displayer(...)`) you can use already prepared implementations:
  * RoundedBitmapDisplayer (Displays bitmap with rounded corners)
  * FadeInBitmapDisplayer (Displays image with "fade in" animation)